-This existing route traverses urban areas, including negotiating Chester Pass Road roundabout; which requires heavy vehicles to interact with a high volume of general commuter traffic.
+This existing route traverses urban areas, including negotiating Chester Pass Road; which requires heavy vehicles to interact with a high volume of general commuter traffic.

 Planning commenced in 1997 with selection of a route and inclusion within the town planning scheme.

-In 2008, the Route Definition Study was finalised which identified the preferred the route and access strategy.
+In 2008, the Route Definition Study was finalised which identified the preferred route and access strategy.